 Are face coverings required if I am living or working on campus?

 Yes, face coverings are required at all times while on campus.
-For more information, click here.
+Find more information about face coverings.

 Will Harvard provide the necessary supplies for testing?

 Yes.
 HUHS will administer tests at no cost to students or members of the FAS community.